top of page

 THE CEILING - CONDITION PRIOR TO CONSERVATION

 Both the paper and marouflage (painted canvas) inserts had become desiccated and friable with age.
 This deterioration had resulted in cracking, flaking and loss to both the painted surface and substrate.
-The original adhesive had failed and many of the canvases were detaching from the plaster support.
-The decorative surface was obscured by accumulated surface dirt and some had additional disfiguration caused by blooming of the red paint and the application of a varnish coating, which had yellowed.
-Two of the triangular border inserts were missing and had been replaced with brown painted paper, which were peeling and disintegrating as a result of the underlying mould growth.
+The original adhesive had failed, and many of the canvases were detaching from the plaster support.
+The decorative surface was obscured by accumulated surface dirt, and some had additional disfiguration caused by blooming of the red paint and the application of a varnish coating, which had yellowed.
+Two of the triangular border inserts were missing and had been replaced with brown painted paper, which was peeling and disintegrating as a result of the underlying mould growth.

 AFTER TREATMENT